ActiveWafl/SyrupParser/README.md

 	Any Element that contains only a single Value directly beneath it or Any Element that contains a single Horizontal Value List directly beneath it or Any Element that contains a single Vertical Value List directly beneath it or Any Element that is not preceded by any other Elements on the same line and is followed by: (Equal Sign) FunctionalIndent Value

+    Note: Settings at equal depths and with the same parents (siblings) must have unique names because the names are used as unique keys

 +    **Value**

 	Any Element or list of Elements that has a parent Element and does not contain any child elements (example 1, example 2, example 3) or
 	Any Element that is directly preceded by an equal sign and a Functional Indent (example 4)

 	Note: Values are always part of a Key/Value pair where the Key is the Setting and the Value is the Value defined herein

 	*Example 1*